-ELE 135 Programmable Control Prerequisite: ELE 215 or consent of department
+ELE 135 Programmable Control

 A practical and theoretical approach to the installation, programming, and maintenance of programmable control (PC) equipment.
 The course develops skills in the application of PC equipment and computers in manufacturing processes.
 Practical laboratory activities are provided.
-1.5 lecture hours, 3 lab hours
+1.5 lecture hours, 3 lab hours variable 1-5 cr. hrs.
+ELE 199 Electrical Technology Internship\\\ Prerequisite: Successful completion of at least 24 credit hours of course work and a minimum of a 2.0 GPA

-ELE 195 Special Topics in Electrical Technology Prerequisite: Consent of department
+ELE 195 Special Topics in Electrical Technology\\\ Prerequisite: Consent of department